-- (g) to investment firms and foreign investment firms; - (h) via the intermediary of the investment firms or foreign investment firms; - (i) in organised trading; and - (j) outside organised trading by investment firms and foreign investment firms, if those rights were acquired by those companies under organised trading, within the meaning of the provisions of the Act on Trading in Financial Instruments.
+- (a) Sale of property rights that are financial instruments (including Covered Bonds): to investment firms and foreign investment firms; - (b) via the intermediary of the investment firms or foreign investment firms; - (c) in organised trading; - (d) outside organised trading by investment firms and foreign investment firms, if those rights were acquired by those companies under organised trading; - (e) state banks conducting brokerage activities; - (f) carried out through state banks conducting brokerage activities; or - (g) carried out outside organized trading by state banks conducting brokerage activities, if these rights were acquired by these banks within organized trading.

+within the meaning of the provisions of the Act on Trading in Financial Instruments - is exempt from civil law transaction tax (Article 9 point 9 of the PCC Act.